seakerOner/my-redis/README.md

 - My implementation of Redis (Remote Dictionary Server)
 - An in-memory data structure store used as a database, cache, and message broker, in C++
+- Toy project, not meant for any serious usage...